franciscof5/flash-study-exercicies-example-2004/README.md

-# Flash Study Examples from Books, Sites and Tutorias
+# Flash Study Exercicies Examples from Books, Sites and Tutorias
 by Francisco Mat
 Made in 2004

+Most of them are just tests projects, without design and even most of it not working properly

 # Radio Button
 Just enable buttons when checked radio